Roadside Unit Installation

 and Road Works codes of practice given in https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/321056/safety-at-streetworks.pdf.
 If the location is not protected (such as a verge) then you will need 'Chapter 8' competencies for working near a roadway, or employ someone who is Chapter 8 qualified.
 We have a list of Chapter 8 trained installers that may help you.

-A special security bit is used on the fixing band to attach the unit.
-Use this bit in combination with the Hex Ratchet Spanner as follows:
+A special security bit and hex spanner are used on the fixing band to attach the unit.
+See video.

 That’s it.
 Installed!

-Your community speedwatch coordinator should register and activate your roadside unit, but they can subsequently invite volunteers from their community speedwatch group to help with the data produced.
+Registration/Activation should be done by your community speedwatch coordinator.
+They can subsequently invite volunteers from their community speedwatch group to help with the data produced.